 For bladder prolapse, you need cystocele repair (also called anterior repair or anterior colporrhaphy).
 This prolapse repair elevates the anterior vaginal wall to provide support for the bladder.

-Surgery may be performed through the vaginal opening or through an incision in the abdomen.
+Surgery may be performed through the vaginal opening or an incision in the abdomen.
 The surgeon may or may not use a laparoscope (a thin, flexible, lighted camera) to guide the procedure.
 Depending on your condition, your surgeon may graft your own tissue onto the weakened areas, use tissue from a donor, or replace your tissue with synthetic mesh.

 How long is recovery from uterine prolapse surgery?